- Subscriptions to Hackney Singers (“Fees”) are set annually by the Committee taking account of the recommendation of the Treasurer.

 a) Where a member has paid a full half year or full year in advance but is unable to attend at all, all fees will be repaid.

-b) Where a member has paid a whole year in advance but is unable to attend the second paid period (from February to end of July) at all, the full half fees (currently 87.50 or 23.50) will be repaid in full.
+b) Where a member has paid a whole year in advance but is unable to attend the second paid period (from February to end of July) at all, he/she will be refunded a sum equal to the full fees minus half fees (currently £95.00 or 27.50) i.e. a refund of £70 or £23.50 for concessionary subscriptions.

 c) Where a member has begun a paid half period but has to withdraw due to extenuating circumstances, the Committee can decide at its discretion to refund fees pro rata.